niravcodes/niravcodes.github.io/_posts/2020-06-09-flappy-millennial-an-html5-canvas-game.md

 Because I'm an unoriginal fuck.

 But also because Flappy Bird has an engaging gameplay with a remarkably simple game mechanic.
-It's a child's play to code a clone and for some reason even the worst clones turn out to be playable.
+It's a child's play to write a clone and for some reason even the worst clones turn out to be fun.
 To prove the assertion I wrote yet another flappy bird clone right here.
 Turns out just 60 lines of code and about an hour or two is enough to make a fun flappy clone.
 Completely playable and still addictive!
-Go ahead, try it out right here.
+Go ahead, try it out right on this page.
 Click on the square below to focus the game.

 <canvas id="c" tabindex=1 style="outline:dashed 4px #000"></canvas>
 <script>